How To Make Handmade Pan Fried Gnocchi

 Total Time: 1 hour 30 minutes

 Handmade pan fried gnocchi is the ultimate Italian comfort food.
 This recipe makes a hearty, flavorful version of these little dumplings using potatoes and cheese.
+And a tasty spinach artichoke sauce to top them.

 Ingredients